If you want to go quickly, go alone. If you want to go far, go together. —African proverb

 New tasks and challenges can be designed as opportunities for students to explore the skill of self-governance.
 As the functioning of groups matures, students should be given specific, open-ended problems or tasks, and encouraged to figure out how to organize themselves to solve them.

 When working with a group, first discuss the nature of the problem.
 Find out whether students understand it in the same way that you do.
-If they do not think there is a problem, they will probably not participate in fixing it.
+If they do not think there is a problem, they will not be able to participate in fixing it.
 Guide them towards defining an immediate goal for themselves.

 For instance, one possible way to address a group that is not working well together might sound like this: “What percent of on-task behavior can you achieve during the rest of this period?
 How will you manage to do that?
 Who will lead this group and pay attention?
 I’ll check back in with you at the end of the period and we’ll compare notes then.”